couchbaselabs/cloud-formation/README.md

 # Using the Membase server templates

-When launching an Amazon CloudFormation stack, pease choose one of the pre-generated "N-pack" templates in the ./packs subdirectory tree.
+When launching an Amazon CloudFormation stack, please choose one of the pre-generated "N-pack" templates in the ./packs subdirectory tree.

 For example, if you chose the packs/membase-1.7.0-32bit/6-pack-membase